PaulApivat/paulapivat/content/post/dsfs_2/index.md

 # you can sum a list of integers, here 1 + 2 + 3 = 6
 sum(integer_list)

-# but you cannot sum a list of heteregenous data types
+# but you cannot sum a list of heterogeneous data types
 # doing so raises a TypeError
 sum(heterogeneous_list)